Ariel2001a/cloud-storage-system/README.md

 - CommandFactory.cpp / CommandFactory.h : registers different command objects with a CommandManager so they can be executed by name at runtime.

-- consoleCommunication.cpp / ConsoleCommunication.h : a class that reads input from the console and writes output to it.
+- ConsoleCommunication.cpp / ConsoleCommunication.h : a class that reads input from the console and writes output to it.

-- ICommand.h : base interface for all commands
+- ICommand.cpp / ICommand.h : base interface for all commands

 - Config.h : This header file defines constant strings for command names and corresponding response messages.

 - Compressor.h / Compressor.cpp : does RLE compression and decompression

-- parser.cpp / parser.h : extracts the command, arguments, and query from an input line, validates the input, and handles special cases
+- Parser.cpp / Parser.h : extracts the command, arguments, and query from an input line, validates the input, and handles special cases

 - tcp_c.cpp : a client implemented in CPP

 - TCP_Client.py : a client implemented in Python

-- main_helper_tests.h / main_helper_tests.cpp : helper code for running the tests
+- CMakeLists.txt : creates the executables for tests

-- CMakeLists.txt : builds the project and creates the executables
+- docker-compose.yml/ dockerfiles for server/clients : Docker configuration files for building and running the server and client containers.

-- docker-compose.yml/ dockerfile.server/clients : Docker configuration files for building and running the server and client containers.
+- RealServer.cpp : TCP server handling multiple client connections and processing commands.

-- main.h / main.cpp : program entry point; reads input and runs the commands
+- handleClient.cpp/HandleClient.h : responsible to handle the clients

-- Server.cpp : TCP server handling multiple client connections and processing commands.
+- TCPserverCommunication.cpp / TCPserverCommunication.h : responsible for the communication with the sockets

-- tcp_c.cpp : C++ TCP client for communicating with the server.
+- ICommunication.h: Interface for all communication classes

-- TCP_Client.py : Python TCP client for interacting with the server.
+- test.cpp / docker-compose.yml(for tests) : tests to check codes functionallity